vanHeemstraSystems/foo-management-gui/README.md

 Can be read as "Foo Management GUI" at https://app.gitbook.com/s/Rs3XPuVclvoj92Exb9AA/

+Can be browsed as "Foo Management GUI" at https://vanheemstrasystems.github.io/foo-management-gui/

 Documentation of this repository is automatically done with Quarto using GitHub Actions as described at https://github.com/vanHeemstraSystems/quarto-to-github-pages/blob/main/300/300/README.md

 This is related to the template for the microservice backend at https://github.com/vanHeemstraSystems/foo-management/